-- Break up big tasks into smaller ones and set time limits for each step / small task - Allow girls to move while learning - Use the break time to allow the girl to do physical activity or sports - Assign a helper task to the girl as this will give them a chance to move around occasionally - Allow girls to respond orally
+- Break up big tasks into smaller ones and set time limits for each step / small task. - Allow girls to move while learning. - Use the break time to allow the girl to do a physical activity or sports. - Assign a helper task to the girl as this will give them a chance to more around occasionally. - Allow girls to respond orally